 Looking for how to improve clay soil for lawns?
 Consider using greensand.
 Greensand is made of a mineral called glauconite, and it improves clay soil while adding some great micronutrients and a good potassium kick for your grass.
 It works well in gardens, too!

 When all else fails, consider working in a commercial soil conditioner blend.
-There’s many options available on the market, and working that in over time will gradually improve the upper structure of your soil.
+There are many options available on the market, and working that in over time will gradually improve the upper structure of your soil.

 Consider Soil Builder Mulches

 Cover your worked areas with compost, bark, mulch, grass clippings, fall leaves, or even manure.
 I used shavings from my barn.
-Try to coat the worked areas 2-3″ deep with these organic materials.
+Try to coat the worked areas 2-3″ deep with this organic matter.